EdneySilva/NetHacksPack/src/NetHacksPack.Hosting.Environment/README.md

 ### Why use NetHacksPack.Hosting
 ---
-Istead of try to parse environment variables and concerns about null values, serializing error or notfound variables, you can just call a method that will do the hard work for you
+Istead of try to parse environment variables and concerns about null values, serialization error or not found variables, you can just call a method that will do the hard work for you

 #### How to use
 ---
-It's very simple to use it
+It's very simple to use itIstead of try to parse environment variables and concerns about null values, serializing error or notfound variables, you can just call a method that will do the hard work for you

 ```c#
 using NetHacksPack.Hosting.Environment;